anz-bank/sysl/docs/website/content/docs/tutorials/1_Application.md

 sequence: true
 toc: true
 ---
 Sysl allows you to specify Application behaviour and Data Models that are shared between your applications.
-This is useful in many use cases, expecially in software Projects where documentation of what changes occur in each release.
+This is useful in many use cases, especially in software projects with many moving parts which need their documentation kept up to date.

 To explain these concepts, we will design an application called `MobileApp` which interacts with another application called `Server`.

 Applications
 ====

 An __application__ is an independent entity that provides services via its various __endpoints__.